 Visit Big Bear - The DMO

-Visit Big Bear is the destination marketing organization for Big Bear Lake and manages the Big Bear Lake Visitors Center, the Big Bear Lake Visitor Guide, the BigBear.com website, and the Care For Big Bear campaign for a sustainable and litter free Valley.
+Visit Big Bear is the destination marketing organization for Big Bear Lake and manages the Big Bear Lake Visitor Center, the Big Bear Lake Visitor Magazine, the BigBear.com website, and the Care For Big Bear sustainability initiative.

 Loren Hafen - President

 Christie Brewster – Second Vice President

 Nick Lanza - Treasurer

 Board meetings are open to the public and conducted every 4th Thursday of the month.
 Find Board Meeting minutes and agendas >>> Public Meetings

 Stephanie Castillo - Visitor Center Supervisor

 Sara Schacht - Content Strategist